 During 2010 the Mobile Millennium system was adapted to handle traffic data collected in Stockholm and to estimate the traffic state on highways and arterials in Stockholm.
 As mentioned earlier, the data collected in Stockholm is similar to that collected in the San Francisco Bay Area.
-There are, however, many subtle differences in the characteristics of the data which require adjustments to the filters and models used in the system.
+There are, however, many subtle differences in the characteristics of the data which require adjustments of the filters in the system.
 The model graph which forms the foundation of the Mobile Millennium system architecture has been created for the Stockholm implementation.

 During 2010 a small field trial involving ten probe vehicles with GPS-equipped cell phones was carried out in Stockholm.
 The data collected in this field trial play an important part in the validation and calibration of the implemented Mobile Millennium system.
-Furthermore, a simulation model that can reproduce the data collected on the main highway in Stockholm has been built.
+Furthermore, a simulation model that can reproduce the data collected on the main highway in Stockholm is being built.